-- i.
-The Agency determines that the taxpayer has complied with the Qualified Allocation Plan and has completed at least fifty percent (50%) of the eligible activities included in the development's eligible base. - ii.
-Within 30 days after the development is placed in service date.
+- The time the Agency determines that the taxpayer has complied with the Qualified Allocation Plan and has completed at least fifty percent (50%) of the eligible activities included in the development's eligible base. - Within 30 days after the development is placed in service date.